Do Go On - 125 - The Legend of Bigfoot

 I'm in Bluff Creek.

-Sorry, I'm just vividly telling a story.
+I'm just vividly telling a story.

 I'm just really in the story.

-Have I not got you guys in?
+have I not got you guys in?

 Sorry for not being vivid.

-Can you smell the skunk ape?
+Can't you smell the skunk cape?

 I can smell some cabbage.

-Some swamp cabbage, man.
+Some swamp cabbage.

 I can smell a man.

-But you know, like there's so many ways
+But there's so many ways of reasons

-of reasons why a family might come forward and say this
+why a family might come forward and say this even though it wasn't true.

 Maybe the feds got to them.